CLASS-SZ/class_sz/README.rst

 Compiler - GCC version
 ------------------------------

-The current gcc version used in the makefile is gcc-11.
-But this  can be changed easily to any gcc version that is available to you.
+The gcc copiler can be changed easily to any gcc version that is available to you.
 There are two modifications:

 1) Line 20 of Makefile: CC = gcc-XX (where XX=11 in our case.)